MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-googlecloudstore.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Authorizing the Google Cloud Store Connector"
+description: "Using the Mover migration service to set up the Google Cloud store connector"
 ---
-# Authorizing the Google Cloud Store Connector
+# Setting up your source: Google Cloud Store Connector

 Authorizing Google Cloud Storage is straightforward.
 To authorize or add a Google Cloud Storage account as a Connector, follow these simple steps: